TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 115/Psalms 115.7.md

 ---

-They have hands, but they handle not; Feet have they, but they walk not; Neither speak they through their throat.
+They have hands, but they don't feel.
+They have feet, but they don't walk, neither do they speak through their throat.